FREQUENTLY ASKED QUESTIONS

 Comprising eminent and emerging temperate reef scientists from across Australia, the Great Southern Reef Foundation’s Science Committee aims to become a principal reference point for government, industry, and managers, offering a holistic national perspective on temperate reefs.
 Learn more about the scientists in the GSRF science committee which include Scott Bennett, Thomas Wernberg, Gretta Pecl, Adriana Verges, Prue Fancis, Sean Connell, Scott Ling and Melinda Coleman.

-What are research priorities across for the GSR?
+What are research priorities for the GSR?

 Despite its ecological significance and vast extent, research on the Great Southern Reef has historically been underfunded and consequently many knowledge areas are under-researched.
 This lack of focus and investment has limited our understanding of the GSR's unique biodiversity, ecological processes, and the impacts of human activities on its health and resilience.